Skip to main content

 Patient Monitoring

-• Dyshidrotic Eczema Area and Severity Index (DASI) (1)
+• Dyshidrotic Eczema Area and Severity Index (DASI); useful in assessing severity and effect of therapy, but not studied in large cohorts.
+(1)

 REFERENCES